-The Processing Unit, incorporating Nucleus SmartSound[®] technology, is the brain of your processor, where sound signals are encoded for transmission to the implant.
+The Processing Unit, incorporating Nucleus SmartSoundTM technology, is the brain of your processor, where sound signals are encoded for transmission to the implant.

-The Processing Unit is worn on the ear, with either the BTE Controller (or Mini BTE Controller) or the shoe that connects it to the Bodyworn Controller or Babyworn wearing option.
+The Processing Unit is worn on the ear, with either the BTE Controller (or Mini BTE Controller) or the shoe that connects it to the Bodyworn Controller

-Both the coil cable and Bodyworn Cable are available in a variety of lengths and colours.
-The Babyworn Cable is available in one length but comes in a variety of colours.
+Both the coil (attached to the cable) and Bodyworn Cable are available in a variety of lengths and colours.